Curriculum & Instruction » Summer Resources

 Please access the grade level calendars below.

-Students in Grades K-4 are being asked to participate in the Governor's Summer Reading Challenge, Connecticut Reads.
+Students in Grades PK-4 are being asked to participate in the Governor's Summer Reading Challenge, Connecticut Reads.
 Please see the link to the reading challenge for suggested books and a reading journal:

 Both the Beacon Falls' and Prospect Town Libraries have planned summer reading events.
 Please see the links below for more information: